-Paul Statham is a solicitor who has worked with a nationally recognised claimant firm and has 30 years experience of employment and trade union law.
+Paul Statham is a solicitor who has worked with a nationally recognised claimant firm and has over 30 years’ experience of employment and trade union law.
 He has wide experience of all aspects of employment, discrimination and trade union law.

-Paul is Treasurer of the Industrial Law Society, an Executive Committee member of the Institute of Employment Rights and a member of the Legislative and Policy Committee of the Employment Lawyers Association.
+Paul was the former Treasurer of the Industrial Law Society and a member of the Executive Committee of the Institute of Employment Rights and the Legislative and Policy Committee of the Employment Lawyers Association.

 Paul is co-author of Employment Law practice: Strategies for Success, published by IDS in September 2009 and regularly writes for employment publications.

 Camilla Palmer QC (Hon) - Consultant Solicitor and Mediator